Alert 1 of 1

 Free Things You Can Do to Protect Against Fraud

 1. EASIEST AND MOST IMPORTANT – Frequently monitor all your credit union accounts.
 Daily is recommended.
-Use our free app or free online banking to handle this task.
+Use our free digital banking options to handle this task.

 2. Open and review all monthly statements from financial institutions and credit card companies.
 Verify each transaction.